abid-mujtaba/urdu-typesetter/README.md

 There is a live reloadable preview available which helps edit the source.
-With the preview open in a browser (Chrome is preferable), everytime you modify and save the `source.yaml` or `format.yaml` file, the HTML artifact will be re-built and the tab will refresh automatically in the browser.
+With the preview open in a browser (Chrome is preferable), every time you modify and save the `source.yaml` or `format.yaml` file, the HTML artifact will be re-built and the tab will refresh automatically in the browser.